 Kona Earth - About Kona Coffee

-As a rule of thumb, it costs the farmer about 8 dollars to pick one pound of coffee.
+Most Kona coffee farms are small, family-run operations.
+As a rule of thumb, it costs the farmer about ten dollars to pick the fruit which results in one pound of coffee.
 Add to this the costs of operating the farm, (the inputs or materials used to support the crop, equipment costs, fuel, etc.), along with the costs of processing the coffee.
-Next, add the cost of land leases or mortgages, taxes and other overhead costs.
-Finally, add marketing, sales, packaging and shipping costs to get the roasted coffee into the hands of customers.
-It is understandable then, that a pound of Kona coffee yields a price which averages between $50 and $70 per pound.
-Most coffee lovers think it's worth the splurge and, as a price per cup, 100% Kona Coffee is still a very good value for a premium gourmet product.
+Next, add the cost of land leases or mortgages, taxes, and other overhead costs.
+Finally, add marketing, sales, packaging, and shipping costs to get the roasted coffee into the hands of customers.
+It is understandable then, that a pound of Kona coffee yields a price that averages between $50 and $70 per pound.
+Most coffee lovers think it's worth the splurge and, as a price per cup, 100% Kona Coffee is still an excellent value for a premium gourmet product.

 As a final note, true Kona Coffee grows only in the Kona coffee belt region.
 However, lesser quality “Kona blends” abound, many containing just 10% of beans from Kona mixed with cheaper, low-quality beans from other regions.
 If you are looking for an authentic Kona coffee experience, always look for 100% Kona Coffee on the label.
 That's the only way you can be sure you're getting the real thing.